xAIdrian/Tokyo/README.md

 - Expo: An open-source platform for building React Native applications, providing tools and services to streamline the development process.

 ## Getting Started
-To run Chateo on your local machine, follow these steps:
+To run Tokyo on your local machine, follow these steps:

 Install dependencies:

 ```
-npm install or yarn install
+yarn install
 ```

 Start the development server:

 ```
-expo start or npm start or yarn start
+expo start or yarn start
 ```

 Use the Expo Go app on your Android or iOS device to scan the QR code displayed in the Expo developer tools to launch Chateo on your device.